 2. Bimini, Bahamas

-On the far reaches of the Bahamas sits the island of Bimini, a shark diving heaven and home to some of the best Caribbean diving in February.
-The Gulf Stream cruises past this remote island, attracting large marine life that gets the adrenaline pumping.
+On the far reaches of the Bahamas sits the island of Bimini, a shark diving haven and home to some of the best Caribbean diving in February.
+The Gulf Stream cruises past this remote island, attracting large marine life to get the adrenaline pumping.

 Every winter, from December to March, great hammerhead sharks gather around the Bimini Islands in large numbers, curiously approaching divers.
 This makes February the perfect time to visit.
 There are even opportunities for keen volunteers to participate in shark conservation and research.
 In addition, divers will enjoy great topside conditions and the occasional sighting of a bull shark during these months.
 Of course, just make sure you follow the appropriate shark diving procedures.